-11 Books to Add to Your Social Emotional Reading List
+11 Social Emotional Learning Books to Add to Your Reading List

-11 Books to Add to Your Social Emotional Reading List
+11 Social Emotional Learning Books to Add to Your Reading List

 Social Emotional Learning (SEL) is an important, valuable tool to help support student success in and out of the classroom.
 While yet another requirement for student learning may seem daunting, developing social emotional learning skills is critical to a child’s development as they move from the classroom to the “real world.”

-According to Roger P. Weissberg, the editor of Handbook of Social and Emotional Learning: Research and Practice, developing these soft skills has shown to decrease instances of bullying, depression, and stress in and out of the classroom.
+According to Roger P. Weissberg, the editor of Handbook of Social and Emotional Learning: Research and Practice, helping children develop soft SEL skills has been shown to decrease instances of bullying, depression, and stress in and out of the classroom.
 Normalizing discussions on social emotional learning through literature is a great way to introduce these concepts to your students.
-These children’s books for social emotional learning programs, grouped by age level, could serve as conversation starters about SEL in your classroom.
+These social emotional learning books, grouped by age level, could serve as conversation starters about SEL in your classroom.

 Don’t Think About Purple Elephants by Susanne Merritt

 Anxiety and worry are emotions typically associated with high schoolers or adults – not elementary students.
 However, in our increasingly fast-paced society, mounting expectations have our youngest kiddos experiencing the same heart pumping nervousness we do.
 Merritt’s book explores anxiety with the main character, Sophie, and how Sophie’s mom comes up with a creative approach to not just combat but accept her anxious feelings.

 Luyken’s playful story follows an artist as she shows the importance of making mistakes and growing as well as the beauty of being a work in progress.
 The Book of Mistakes is an excellent primer for conversations about growth mindset at any point in the school year when students face new or difficult learning concepts.